core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Derivation of Pairwise Keys ### {#key-derivation-pairwise}

 Using the Group OSCORE Security Context (see {{sec-context}}), a group member can derive AEAD keys to protect point-to-point communication between itself and any other endpoint in the group.
-The AEAD algorithm {{RFC8613}} from the Common Context is used.
+The AEAD Algorithm from the Common Context is used.
 The key derivation of these so-called pairwise keys follows the same construction as in {{Section 3.2.1 of RFC8613}}:

 ~~~~~~~~~~~
 Pairwise Sender Key    = HKDF(Sender Key, IKM-Sender, info, L)